ibm-cloud-docs/vpc/host-rhel-au-tutorial.md

 {{site.data.keyword.cloud_notm}} provides GPU-based virtual server instances (VSIs) for different AI model requirements.
 Running a model that uses InstructLab (ilab) requires a GPU-based VSI on {{site.data.keyword.cloud_notm}} before you download a model from Hugging Face and use it to chat with the LLM.

-In this tutorial, you learn how to complete the following tasks:
+Use this tutorial to learn how to complete the following tasks:

 1. Host RHEL AI on {{site.data.keyword.cloud_notm}}.
 2. Run and test foundation models by using InstructLab on hosted VSI.